pandas-dev/pandas/doc/source/development/contributing_docstring.rst

 When ``None`` is a value being used, we will keep the form "str, default None".
 For example, in ``df.to_csv(compression=None)``, ``None`` is not a value being used, but means that compression is optional, and no compression is being used if not provided.
-In this case we will use ``str, optional``.
+In this case we will use ``"str, optional"``.
 Only in cases like ``func(value=None)`` and ``None`` is being used in the same way as ``0`` or ``foo`` would be used, then we will specify "str, int or None, default None".